We like to think we’re super cool in the present, with faith the rate of change we deal with is unlike anything ever in history.

-Enter the four minute men.
-A group of people who worked for the U.S. government in 1917 to convey important information to the masses quickly and eloquently.
+Enter the Four Minute Men.
+A group that worked for the U.S. government in 1917 to convey important information to the masses quickly and eloquently.

 Many of the techniques and ethos are echoed by the speaking advice experts give today: